dotcs/worklog/docs/text/quickstart.rst

 a status bar.
 See :ref:`status-bars-label` for more information on the possible options.

-While ``wl commit`` starts and ends sessions it is also possible to log tasks.
+While ``wl session`` starts and ends sessions it is also possible to log tasks.
 Tasks are pieces of work to be done or undertaken during a working session.
 The command is similar